gerrited/daily-workout/README.md

 [Demo](https://daily-workout.g11s.cc/)

 ## Project Overview
-This Nodes.js web application displays a daily Crossfit workout on a webpage.
-The page includes a logo at the top and the workout in a table in the center.
-The workouts are generated once daily and stored in a JSON file managed by a Kubernetes CronJob.
+This Nodes.js application displays a daily Crossfit workout on a webpage.
+The page shows the workout in a table in the center.
+The workouts are generated once daily and stored in a JSON file.

 ## Table of Contents